olprod/ICMSE2ETest_de-DE/iCMS_Performance/microsoft-graph-docs/api-reference/v1.0/resources/chartseriesformat.md

-# <a name="chartseriesformat-resource-type"></a>ChartSeriesFormat resource type
+# <a name="chartseriesformat-resource-type"></a>Ressourcentyp ChartSeriesFormat

-Kapselt die Formateigenschaften für den Diagrammdatenreihe.
+die Formateigenschaften für die Diagrammdatenreihe kapselt

 ## <a name="methods"></a>Methoden